 • The extent to which the applicant establishes that other providers in the service area support the proposed project through detailed descriptions of specific commitment or collaboration.
-Descriptions should be supported by the specific letters of support from, at a minimum, the organizations listed in Item 2 of the COLLABORATION section of the Project Narrative and other community organizations that also serve the targeted special population(s) (e.g., Migrant Head Start, Public Housing Authority, homeless shelters).
+Descriptions should be supported by the specific letters of support from, at a minimum, the organizations listed in Item 2 of the COLLABORATION section of the Project Narrative.